An easier afternoon he could not have had. Rarely tested by Sunderland and when he was called upon he was calm in his execution.

 One of the rocks at the back.
-Along with Lescott he performed admirably at the back.
-Steady, strong and dependable.
-A stingy defensive display meant Sunderland were feeding off scraps.
+Along with Lescott he performed admirably and was steady, strong and dependable.
+A stingy defensive meant Sunderland were feeding off scraps.

 Another solid display from the former Everton and Wolves centre-half.
-Was kept busy chasing Gyan and the Ghanaian lost him a couple of times but Mancini will have little to complain about.
+Was kept busy chasing Gyan and the Ghanaian lost him a couple of times but Mancini would have little to complain about.

 The City back four controlled their segment of the field all afternoon.
 Both individually and as a unit, they snuffed the Sunderland attacks when required and Kolarov held his end of the bargain up with little fuss.

 Looked sharp and dangerous on his full return to the first team.
 Got City off to a great start with a well crafted goal with the help of Yaya Toure.
-Was a dangerous tool all afternoon and was warmly applauded as he was replaced with Patrick Vieira.
+Was dangerous all afternoon and was warmly applauded as he was replaced with Patrick Viera.

-Was employed in a more attacking role.
+Was employed in a more attacking role in this one.
 Aided Adam Johnson in scoring City's first of the game.
 From that point seemed to drift out of the game until he capitalised on slack defending to make it five.

 N. de Jong

 Was instructed by Mancini to act as a buffer for the back four.
 The Dutchman is clearly a physical player - see the World Cup final for proof - but he controlled himself in this one much to his credit.
 Forced Sunderland to play around him.